 Students should refer to the appropriate Academic Calendar for important dates.

 Each time a student registers for a class, a confirmation screen will appear on WebAdvisor and the student will receive a follow up email message.
-Students have five (5) calendar days to make payment arrangements for their enrolled classes.
-If payment has not been processed via WebAdvisor or by the Cashier's Office by midnight on the fifth day, students may be dropped from those specific classes.
+Students have seven (7) calendar days to make payment arrangements for their enrolled classes.
+If payment has not been processed via WebAdvisor or by the Cashier's Office by midnight on the seventh day, students may be dropped from those specific classes.
+The dereg for non-payment process runs up until the official start date of the semester.
+Once the term starts, students will no longer be dropped for non-payment, and the student must make sure to drop themselves before the refund deadline or be held accountable for payment.
 Once the waitlist process is run that day, any empty seats within classes will be filled by qualified students from the waitlists.
 Students dropped due to non-payment may register again for the course if there are available seats or may place themselves on the waitlist.

 See also Policy for Dropping due to Non Payment.